 Cardington-Lincoln Local (Morrow): American Red Cross Pillowcase Project, SAF Booth 94

-Third-grade students learn about disaster preparedness with volunteers from the American Red Cross and Gleaners Food Bank.
+Third-grade students learn about disaster preparedness with volunteers from the American Red Cross and Gleaners Insurance.
 Hear how they decorated their own pillowcase to use during a disaster.

 Dawn Ruehrmund, teacher, (419) 864-9361